illuminati1618/YashParikhCSSE1/_posts/2023-12-14-HTMLWireframe.md

 <div>
     <p> This is a paragraph.
 It is made by a p tag.
-        <button>If you click this nothing will happen!
+        <button style="background-color: #1A6CC8 !important;" >If you click this nothing will happen!
 This button is made by a button tag</button>
     </p>
 </div>
 <div>